Gilly metro station

 Until the opening of the Soleilmont extension on 27 February 2012, Gilly was the terminus of former lines 54 and 55.

 Gilly station was opened on 28 August 1992, although it had been built in the eighties.
 It was refurbished in 2008 and reopened in its current version on 23 April 2008.
-One of the walls is adorned with coat of arms of other Gillys in Europe, while the opposite wall features the lyrics of El pétite gayole, a song in Walloon language written by Belgian artist Oscar Sabeau.
+One of the walls is adorned with coat of arms of other Gillys in Europe, while the opposite wall features the lyrics of La p'tite gayole, a song in Walloon language written by Belgian artist Oscar Sabeau.

 While trams drive on the right on most of the Charleroi Pre-metro network, they drive on the left on the Gilly line.